marc-thieme/frame-it/README.typ

   ```
   If you want to do more advanced and nested numbering, you can look into external packages for that.
   When trying to make a system apply to the frames, remember that they are just figures with a specific kind.

+  If you don't want to display the number at all, you can pass `numbering: none` instead.

   In the background, there are also some show rules doing the styling for the frames.
   However, these should only get in the way when you are doing some esoteric manipulation of the figure captions.